-As mentioned by Jill at the AGM, Blackcurrant Gall Mite has been found on the allotments this year.
+As mentioned at the 2015 AGM, Blackcurrant Gall Mite has been found on the allotments this year.
 They are a serious problem which can stunt the growth of the plants and can reduce fruit production.

 Lifecycle of Blackcurrant Gall Mite